• 10.00am - 5.30pm

 Death Railway

 The Japanese viewed prisoners as expendable labour for their war effort.
 Their most notorious project was the Burma-Thailand railway or 'Death Railway'.
-Opened in October 1943, it covered over 1,250 miles (2,000km) and cost the lives of over 15,000 prisoners of war and 80,000 native labourers.
+Opened in October 1943, it covered over 1,250 miles (2,000km) and cost the lives of over 15,000 prisoners of war and 80,000 local labourers.

 The building of the bridge over the River Kwai, 1943